Summer 2019 Portfolio Submission Protocol

 Step 12: Please rename your file(s) as follows and hit enter once complete:

-- For teaching assistants who have one course, please name the file as follows: Lastname_commonassignment.zip (e.g., Sherman_ResearchEssay.zip)
+- For teaching assistants who have one course, please name the file as follows: Lastname_portfolio.zip (e.g., Sherman_portfolio.zip)

-- If you teach more than one section, please use the following file name: Lastname_commonassignment_section#.zip (e.g., Sherman_ProfEmail_103)
+- If you teach more than one section, please use the following file name: Lastname_portfolio_section#.zip (e.g., Sherman_portfolio_103)

-Step 13: One you have renamed the .zip file(s), know the location of the renamed file(s) as you complete the final submission found here: ICaP Common Assignment Submission.
+Step 13: Once you have renamed the .zip file(s), know the location of the renamed file(s) as you complete the final submission found here.

-Step 14: Once you have completed the submission and answered the reflection questions, press the “→” to officially submit your common assignment.
+Step 14: Once you have completed the submission, uploaded your files and assignment sheet, and answered the reflection questions, press the “→” to officially submit your portfolio submission.